andreallinas/USElectionsDashboard/README.md

 <h1>US Election Dashboard</h1>

 <h2>Description</h2>
-Project consists of a Python script that create an interactive dashboard that allows users to compare US election results from 1976 to 2020 and analyze trends.
-The dashboard allows you to select the desired year and state.
-The Python scripts utilizes Panel to launch the dashboard
+This project consists of a Python script that creates an interactive dashboard, enabling users to explore and analyze US election results from 1976 to 2020.
+Users can select specific years and states to compare election results, uncover trends, and gain insights into voting patterns over time.
+The dashboard is built using Panel.
 <br />